kraken-tech/django-integrity/README.md

 ### Installing Python dependencies

+> [!NOTE]
-Note: You might not need to install the below requirements if you only intend to run the tests, because we use [tox] for the tests, and it manages the installation of dependencies.
+> You might not need to install the below requirements if you only intend to run the tests,
+> because we use [tox] for the tests, and it manages the installation of dependencies.

 If you only intend to run the tests with [tox], then you may only require: